Is nitrate free bacon actually better for you?

 Symptoms and signals

 You cannot feel nitrates, nitrites, or nitrosamines building up.
 The health impact of bacon is mostly long term and silent.
-Still, there are warning signs that your overall pattern of eating, including processed meats, may be stressing your system.
+Still, there are signals that your overall pattern of eating, including processed meats, may be pushing risk in the wrong direction.

 • Rising blood pressure numbers over time